 On April 15, 1971, 305 Beacon was purchased from William Otis’s estate by Christopher C. Mitchell and his wife, Maureen C. (Buchanan) Mitchell.
 He was a funeral director with Tobin Funeral Services at 666 Massachusetts Avenue.
 They lived in one of the apartments.
 They previously had lived in an apartment at 145 Pinckney.

 On April 15, 1971, the Mitchells transferred 305 Beacon to G & M Associates, Inc., of which Maureen Mitchell was the president and treasurer.

 Christopher Mitchell died in December of 1974.
 Maureen Mitchell continued to live at 305 Beacon and to operate the Tobin Funeral Service.

 In October of 1975, G & M Associates acquired 303 Beacon.

 Maureen Mitchell subsequently remarried to Derek H. Irwin.
 On December 18, 1986, G & M Associates transferred 303 Beacon and 305 Beacon to her, and on the same day she transferred both properties to herself as trustee of the 664 Massachusetts Avenue Trust.
 On August 13, 2002, her son, Christopher C. Mitchell, trustee of the Mitchell Realty Trust (successor to the 664 Massachusetts Realty Trust), transferred 305 Beacon to the Mitchell 305 Beacon Street LLC and 303 Beacon to the Mitchell 303 Beacon Street LLC.

-305 Beacon remained an apartment building, assessed as a four- to six-family dwelling, in 2016.
+305 Beacon continued to be assessed as a four- to six-family dwelling in 2021.